Home / Sphincter Saving Surgery in India

 Which Cancers Require Sphincter-Saving Surgery?

-• Patients who are fit for major abdominal surgery and recovery
+• Patients fit for major abdominal surgery.

 Types of Sphincter Preserving Procedures

-• Low anterior resection with colorectal or coloanal anastomosis
+• Low anterior resection with colorectal or coloanal anastomosis.

-• Intersphincteric resection for very low rectal tumours
+• Intersphincteric resection for very low rectal tumours.

-• Laparoscopic sphincter-preserving rectal cancer surgery technique
+• Laparoscopic sphincter-preserving rectal surgery.

-• Robotic-assisted sphincter-saving surgical procedures
+• Robotic-assisted sphincter-saving procedures.

-• Local excision for carefully selected superficial tumours
+• Local excision for selected superficial tumours.

-• Combined abdominal and transanal surgical approaches
+• Combined abdominal and transanal approaches.

-• Temporary diverting ileostomy creation and later reversal
+• Temporary ileostomy creation and later reversal.

-• Nerve-sparing dissection to protect continence function
+• Nerve-sparing dissection to protect continence.

-• Precision surgery using modern stapling devices
+• Precision surgery using modern stapling devices.

 Types of Sphincter Preserving Procedures